Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 Compare Multiple Providers

 When comparing, examine not just premium costs but also service fees, coverage limits, exclusions, and customer service ratings.
 A slightly higher premium with better coverage limits and lower service fees often provides more value than the cheapest option with restrictive caps.
+For more on differences between providers, see what is a home warranty.

 Adjust Your Service Fee